HomeSite Map

 His stint with Decca in 1956 was short-lived and didn't bear any fruit for Buddy Holly.
 They even refused to release his song "That'll Be The Day" because they didn't think it would be successful.
 When his contract with the label expired in January of 1957, he hooked up with producer Norman Petty and recorded a demo of "That'll Be The Day" to shop around to other record labels.
 After many rejections, Coral/Brunswick Records (ironically a subsidiary of Decca) liked what they heard and singed Buddy Holly to a contract in mid-1957.

 His first single on Brunswick Records was "That'll Be The Day," which raced to #1 on the Billboard pop chart in September of 1957.
-Since Decca Records actually owned the song, it had to be released under the name The Crickets, which was the name of his backup band.
+Because Decca Records actually owned the song, it had to be released under the name The Crickets, which was the name of his backup band.
 Buddy Holly continued to release singles throughout the next couple of years as The Crickets on Brunswick Records while he simultaneously released singles under his name on Coral Records.

 An early single he released under his own name on the Coral label was his own composition "Words Of Love."
 It was recorded on April 8th, 1957 and included a revolutionary gimmick for its time.
 He recorded his vocals twice and combined the results, thereby harmonizing with himself in the fashion of The Everly Brothers.
-This was the first released pop record to feature vocal overdubbing.
+This was the very first released pop record to feature vocal overdubbing.
 Although the single did not chart, it was quickly released by the Canadian quartet The Diamonds as a successful follow-up to their #2 hit "Little Darlin'."
 Their version of "Words Of Love" peaked at #13 on the US Billboard pop chart in July of 1957.

 By the end of 1957, though, Buddy Holly was riding high on the charts with two singles simultaneously, "Peggy Sue" on the Coral label and "Oh, Boy!" on the Brunswick label, both eventually making the Top Ten on the Billboard pop chart.
 1958 also proved to be a good year for Buddy Holly on both record labels.